-- 69. Red Mite.
+66. Red Mite.
 Plums are frequently infested with red mites.
 The treatment is the same as recommended for the apple.
-Refer to Section 35. - 70.
-Sanitary Measures for Rot Control.
+Refer to Section 32.

+67. Sanitary Measures for Rot Control.
 Brown-rot is controlled primarily by spraying, but thinning of the fruit and certain sanitary measures will help greatly.
 The fruit should be thinned soon after the June drop so that the plums will not touch when ripe.
 Rot will spread from one plum to another if they touch.
-All "mummied" fruits from the previous season should be removed from the tree and raked up from the ground and destroyed by being buried under two feet of compacted soil.
+All "mummied" fruits from the previous season should be removed from the tree and raked up from the ground and destroyed, by being buried under two feet of compacted soil.
 They are sources of reinfection.
-Curculios must be controlled as brown-rot follows their injury. - 71.
-Black-knot.
+Curculios must be controlled as brown-rot follows their injury.

+68. Black-knot.
 Plum or cherry orchards in which this disease is present should be inspected in the late fall or early spring before spore dissemination takes place, and all knots removed and burned.
 A single inspection and treatment each year will, in most cases, give control.
-If the disease is well established on a very susceptible variety, more frequent pruning of diseased parts may be necessary. - 72.
-Climbing Cutworms.
-Refer to special instructions in Section 79. - 73.
-Bacterial Spot.
-Refer to Section 64. - 74.
-Curculio.
+If the disease is well established on a very susceptible variety, more frequent pruning of diseased parts may be necessary.

+70. Bacterial Spot.
+Refer to Section 61.

+71. Curculio.
 In plum plantings where curculio is of importance as a pest, clean-up measures will aid materially in its control.
-Clean-up measures which can be applied in the plum orchard are the same as those described in Section 43 for apple orchards, with the addition of proper disposal of the thinnings, which normally include curculio-infested plums.
-All thinnings and drops should be thrown out into the space between the rows, so that the sun shines upon them.
-The heat of the sun will destroy most of the curculios which would otherwise develop in the plums on the ground. - 75.
+Clean-up measures which can be applied in the plum orchard are the same as those described in Section 40 for apple orchards, with the addition of proper disposal of the thinnings, which normally include curculio-infested plums.
+All thinnings and drops should be thrown out into the space between the rows, to that the sun shines upon them.
+The heat of the sun will destroy most of the curculios which would otherwise develop to adults in the plums on the ground.

+71a.
 Aphis.
-The foliage of plums, especially of the growing tips, is often seriously attacked by aphis.
-Their control can best be accomplished by spraying as indicated for cherry aphis in Section 55.
+The foliage of plums, especially of the growing tips is often seriously attacked by aphis.
+Their control can best be accomplished by spraying as indicated for cherry aphis in Section 52.

-GRAPES
+G R Å P E S